deeplearning4j/deeplearning4j/index.md

 # What is Deeplearning4j?

-Deeplearning4j is the first commercial-grade, __open-source__, distributed deep-learning library written in Java.
-It is designed to be used in business environments, rather than as a research tool.
-DL4J aims to be cutting-edge plug and play, more convention than configuration, which allows for fast prototyping for non-researchers.
+Deeplearning4j is the first commercial-grade, open-source, distributed deep-learning library written for Java and Scala.
+Integrated with Hadoop and Spark, DL4J is designed to be used in business environments, rather than as a research tool.
+It aims to be cutting-edge plug and play, more convention than configuration, which allows for fast prototyping for non-researchers.

-**Problems deep learning can solve**
+### Problems for deep learning

 * Face/image recognition
 * Voice search